ischeinfeld/py_nlp/README.md

 # py_nlp
 An exploration of nlp in python

-NOTE: this software is under active development and is not complete.
+##### Thanks
+Thank you to Prof. Michael Collins, PhD. and graduate student Karl Stratos (both of Columbia University) for their extensive guidance in my development of this project and my foray into NLP.

+##### Disclaimer/Excuses
+NOTE: this software is under active development.
+It is not optimized for practical use, rather for theoretical clarity.
+It iss also not commented or documented (especially in its lower level functions and classes) so as to make it friendly to any user besides myself.

-##### The following are not yet functional, and are meant to be used directly:
+##### The following are meant to be used directly:

-decoder_class.py
+decoder_class_log.py

 ##### The following are functional, but not meant to be used directly: